hanjingo/doc/NOTE/CPP_TEMPLATES/chapter3.md

 MyClass<int, int> m;
 MyClass<int*, int*> m;
 ```

-## 3.5 Default Template Arguments

 For class templates you can also define default values for template parameters.
 These values are called `default template arguments`.
-They may even refer to previous template parameters.
+They may even refer to previous template parameters:

 ```c++
 tempalte <typename T, typename CONT = std::vector<T> >